Norwegian plane damaged on pushback from London’s Gatwick

-LONDON — A Norwegian airlines jet sustained damage while pushing back for Flight DI7017 from London’s Gatwick Airport to New York’s JFK on Monday, prompting the aircraft to be taken out of service.
+LONDON — A Norwegian airlines jet sustained damage while pushing back for the flight from London’s Gatwick Airport to New York’s JFK, prompting the aircraft to be taken out of service.
 No one was hurt.

-Passengers left the plane without incident and boarded a replacement plane to continue their journey.
+Passengers left the plane Monday without incident and were boarding a replacement plane to continue their journey.

-Norwegian said the 787 Dreamliner was pushed back into a safety fence, damaging the auxiliary power unit cone at the rear of the aircraft.
-The aircraft is now in maintenance.
+The budget airline did not immediately elaborate on how the incident on flight DI7017 unfolded or how the damage was sustained.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.